WACWCA/pacman/README.md

   <li>Only I, L, T, or + wall shapes are allowed, including the occasional rectangular wall</li>
   <li>Any non-rectangular wall pieces must only be 2 tiles thick</li>
 </ul>

 <h3>Original Pacman maze</h3>
 <img src="https://static.wikia.nocookie.net/pacman/images/e/ed/Originalpacmaze.png/revision/latest?cb=20090919171607">

+The algorithm designed for this project relies on a tetris style building technique.
+A shape would be selected at random from a list of allowable states, and fit into a random position.
+Certain requirements for the board such as the pen for the ghosts to spawn in were taken into account for that step as well.
+This was repeated until the no more pieces could fit onto the board, at which point it was mirrored horizontally.
+This produced the structure pictured on the right.
+That picture also displays the marked small horizontal and vertical manipulations that occured to get the board to fit the 28x31 dimensions.
+The image on the left depicts the maze drawn from the original structure
 <p>
   <img src="images/mazematch1.PNG" width="400" />
   <img src="images/mazematch2.PNG" width="400" />